 Jeff Young is a railroad industry veteran and a leading expert on Positive Train Control, or PTC, technology.

-Young worked for Union Pacific Railroad for almost four decades and now serves as a consultant for the Association of American Railroads.
-Young spoke recently about the biggest challenges the freight rail industry has faced in implementing PTC and some of the lessons learned from the testing process.
+Young worked for Union Pacific Railroad for almost four decades and now serves as a consultant for the AAR.
+Young spoke about the biggest challenges the freight rail industry has faced in implementing PTC and some of the lessons learned from the testing process.

 Q: What is the biggest overall challenge for railroads in implementing PTC?